 For those who don’t have any ductwork, the initial cost for a central air conditioner may be higher, but it’s important to get a fair estimate about how much this will cost.
 In some cases, a split ductless system will give you the cooling you need without the installation of new ducts.

 The right heating and cooling contractor like The Furnace Man can also help you perform the following:

 - Make the right measurements in the beginning to purchase a high-efficiency air conditioner that fits your needs.

 - Make a variety of changes in your home to get even more out of your air conditioning, including improving your insulation and airflow throughout your home.

 - Ensure you have the right airflow rate and that your air conditioner is positioned in a manner that allows for easy maintenance and repairs.

-A heating and cooling contractor like The Furnace Man also recognizes that even small issues can drastically decrease the performance of a high efficiency air conditioner.
-That includes placing your high efficiency air conditioner in an area where an object blocks airflow.
-That’s why working with a professional with an attention to detail and a good reputation is a key.
+A heating and cooling contractor like The Furnace Man also recognizes that even small issues can drastically decrease the performance of a high-efficiency air conditioner.
+That includes placing your high-efficiency air conditioner in an area where an object blocks airflow.
+That’s why working with a professional with attention to detail and a good reputation is key.

-Ultimately, The Furnace Man has the experience to install and maintain the latest high efficiency air conditioners in Dayton, Ohio and surrounding areas.
+Ultimately, The Furnace Man has the experience to install and maintain the latest high-efficiency air conditioners in Dayton, Ohio and surrounding areas.
 Our Team is there from the moment you select a unit to purchase to the point it needs to be installed.
 We provide any servicing you need over the years to ensure your air conditioner provides the optimal indoor climate into the future.
-Call 937-427-4105 to schedule an appointment or click her to schedule service
+Call 937-427-4105 to schedule an appointment or click here to schedule service